vicr123/docs/docs/the24/stopwatch/stopwatch.md

 <Image className="inlineImage" img={require('./stopwatch.png')} />

-You can start as many stopwatches as you need to, and the stopwatch continues to run even when you exit the24, and even your device is powered off.
+You can start as many stopwatches as you need to, and the stopwatch continues to run even when you exit the24, and even when your device is powered off.

 ## Starting a new stopwatch